deadzg/checkout_payment_gateway/README.md

   - `bank.response.queue` : Bank Simulator send an event with payment status `SUCCESS` or `FAILED` for a given paymentId
 - As the communication is async the Payment Gateway marks the initial status of Payment as `PENDING` when the request is received using `POST /v1/payments`
 - IDs generated for payment is of type `UUID`
+- APIs are secured using the API Keys.
+Valid apikeys: `apiKey1`,`apiKey2`
+- API Documentation is generated in Open API Specification format.
+Please see the `Running the solution to access the Open API Specification`

 ## Deliverables Summary
 1. Build an API that allows a merchant: